iqmo-org/magic_duckdb/README.md

 > 7.29 ms ± 126 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

-# TODOs

-- Replace the command parsing with CmdParser
-- Pretty print the Explain and Analyze outputs

 ## Copyright (c) 2023 Iqmo Corporation